amandeepmittal/amanhimself.dev/content/posts/how-i-configure-vscode-for-everything.md

 > [I made updates to this post here](https://amanhimself.dev/blog/setup-macbook-m1/) with additions to setup a new Macbook Pro based on M1 chip in 2021!

 Recently, I was at the Boryspil Airport in Ukraine, working on a blog article, when suddenly my VS Code stopped working.
-It actually crashed!
+It crashed!
 Not once, but twice in less than 30 minutes.
 Some of the content was autosaved, but some of it was gone forever.

 I was frustrated at first as to why it had to crash at that moment.
 After re-opening the editor, I was angry with myself because I had to write some of the stuff that didn’t get saved again.